php-api-clients/github/README.md

 ### copilot/get-copilot-organization-details

-Get Copilot for Business seat information and settings for an organization
+Get Copilot Business seat information and settings for an organization

 Using the `call` method:
 ```php